Offline access to NiceLabel Document Management System

 - Client Internet access issues

-With NiceLabel Label Cloud editions, Document Management System (DMS) is hosted in Microsoft Azure.
+Microsoft Azure hosts NiceLabel Label Cloud editions including Document Management System (DMS).
 You need an Internet connection to access labeling assets from NiceLabel clients installed locally or running the Web Clients.
 When you are offline, you lose access to the online Document Management System.

 Some NiceLabel print applications create a local cached dopy od label/solution when a connection is available.